TargetProcess/JS-mapping-templates/AutomationRules/convert_delete_webhook_based_ar.md

  The AR is used to cover convert/delete/move issues in Jira with disabled two-way delete/convert feature toogles.
+When synced issue is deleted/converted/moved in Jira, corresponding entity will be deleted/converted in Targetprocess.

+ Delete in TP will not be processed to Jira.

+ Rules works for all Jira profiles in the account.

+ 1. In the integration webhooks delete event must be disabled so that integration stopped reacting on delete events and deleting rule for the sync of two issues.
+ 2. In Targetprocess Settings > Automation Rules > Add new rule > WHEN "Incoming Web Hook"
+ 3. Add filter to AND section and script to THEN.
+ 4. This new webhook must be added in Jira for processing issue **delete** and **updte** events

  ### AND | Filter section (Execute JavaScript filter againstIncoming Web Hook):